NeverSinkDev/FilterBlade-Public-Assets/README_OptionFile.md

 ```
 // This is a comment
 ThisIsACommand(); // This is another comment :)
-/* This is invalid syntax */
+/* This is NOT valid syntax */
 ```

 ## ![#f03c15](https://placehold.co/15x15/ffae42/ffae42.png) QuickUI

-Easily the most important command for the Customizer.
+The most important command for the Customizer.

-This single command generates 95% of the entire editing GUI, including rule-titles, color editing, itemLevel slider, tierLists, ...
+Dynamically generates 95% of the entire editing GUI, including rule-titles, color editing, itemLevel slider, tierLists and other UI elements.

 An example line would be: `QuickUI([0.0, "Loreweave Rings", "uniques;recipeuniquerings"], "SD", ["ItemLevel"]);`

 ![image](https://github.com/NeverSinkDev/FilterBlade-Public-Assets/assets/20803858/0116ead3-1ab3-4222-bf2a-428abe9a6f23)

 It receives the following parameters:

 ### ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) Filter rule

-This is either just the name of a local search (see the "Searches" chapter below), or an array with 3 values:
+This is either just the name of a local filter-query (see the "Searches" chapter below), or an array with 3 values that inlines a filter-query:

-1. Version.
-New rules always have version "0.0".
-This version can be increased later.
-Increasing the first number will invaldate all user customizations done to this rule.
-This is required for breaking updates but has become relatively rare.
-The second number will only invalidate non-visual changes (e.g. not size and color).
-Usually, you don't need to change this.
+1. FILTER-QUERY-VERSION: New rules always have version "0.0".
+Usually, you do NOT need to change this.
+Increasing the first number will remove ALL user customizations done to this rule for ALL users.
+Required to handle major changes to the game and filter structure.
+The second number will only remove non-visual changes (e.g. not size and color).

-2. Technical name.
-This is one way to give a name to a rule for e.g. the search bar, but it is mainly used as identification.
-Having the same name for different rules is not allowed.
-Changing the name of a rule after initial release is also not recommended.
+2. FILTER-QUERY-ID: Unique name that identifies this query.
+Will be sometimes refered as 'filter-rule-name' Having the same name for different rules is not allowed.
+Changing the ID of a rule after initial release is also not recommended.
 This value is used for the save&load system and therefore very critical.

-3. TierTagSearch: Rules in the filter often have lines like `Show # $type->currency $tier->t1exalted`.
-This data can be used here to determine which rule the QuickUI is going to select.
-To use it, write the type (excluding "$type->"), then a semicolon, then the tier (including "$tier->").
+3. TIER-TAG-QUERY: Rules in the filter are anoted with type/tier lines: `Show # $type->currency $tier->t1exalted`.
+This data is used here to determine which rule the QuickUI is 'linked' to.
+Syntax: `"TYPE;TIER"` - first the type (excluding "$type->"), then a semicolon, then the tier (including "$tier->").
 In this example it would be `"currency;t1exalted"`.

 ### ![#f03c15](https://placehold.co/15x15/ffae42/ffae42.png) SHD buttons

 SHD stands for "Show", "Hide" and "Disable" - the 3 buttons you can see on the left of the editor to toggle rules on and off.
-You can leave this as an empty string to not generate any buttons, or set it to "SHD" to show all options.
+Example: "SD" would generate a show and disable button.
+"S" only a show button.
+"SHD" all 3 buttons. "" would not generate any options.
 The order of the letters does not matter.
-"SHD" and "HDS" ar equivalent.
+"SHD" and "HDS" are equivalent.
 This parameter is ignored if the right button combination can be deferred from the filter (this only applies if "SH" or "SD" is specified).

-Never use Disable in tierlists, as this allows users to disable a tier and all items inside will not be handled within that tierlist and fall down into the pink "error" rule.
+Warning: Never use 'Disable' in full tierlists.
+Unmatched items (through disabled rules) in a tierlist will 'fall-through' and fall down into the pink "error" rule.
+Full tierlists (such as currency, uniques, divination cards) need to have every available basetype matched by a Show or Hide rule.

 ### ![#f03c15](https://placehold.co/15x15/ffae42/ffae42.png) List of identifiers

 This is the fun part:

 This parameter is an array of strings.
 Each string will generate one GUI for this rule.
-Valid values include any filter-command, such as "ItemLevel" or "Corrpted".
+Valid values include any filter-command, such as "ItemLevel" or "Corrupted".
 The order of these values does not matter as they will be ordered automatically to improve consistency.
 This list can be empty.